metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 ## I applied the rule(s) but it doesn't work, program "foobar.exe" doesn't connect to internet

+First step is to open PowerShell as Administrator and run `gpupdate.exe`, if not working then:

 1. Close down the program which is unable to connect to network completely
 2. In GPO select each rule that applies to this program, right click and disable, wait 2 seconds then enable again.